Facebook pixel goes here

 More sales training

 Sales training should be constant, both internally and externally.
 Seminars work well when based on existing knowledge and skills.
-However, these lead to down-time for sales teams and redoubling of efforts.
+However, these lead to downtime for sales teams and the redoubling of efforts.
 Also, if newly-acquired skills are not reinforced within 30 days they are likely to be lost.
 Finally, the principles of change management state that things tend to get worse before they get better.

 New skills require trial and error, losing time and sales volume, much to the annoyance of sales managers who may wish to revert to previous practices.